CHC43015 | CRICOS NATIONAL COURSE CODE: 096211F

 Certificate IV in Ageing Support

-This qualification reflects the role of support workers who complete specialized tasks and functions in aged care services; either in residential, home or community based environments.
-Workers will take responsibility for their own outputs within defined organization guidelines and maintain quality service delivery through the development, facilitation and review of individualized service planning and delivery.
+This qualification reflects the role of support workers who complete specialised tasks and functions in aged care services; either in residential, home or community based environments.
+Workers will take responsibility for their own outputs within defined organization guidelines and maintain quality service delivery through the development, facilitation and review of individualised service planning and delivery.

 Those who complete the course could be expected to work as a:

 - Community Rehabilitation Worker

 Successful completion of this course allows for advanced standing in the Diploma of Community Services (CHC52015).

 Students will have to complete this course in 26 weeks if they have successfully completed the Certificate III in Ageing Support (CHC33015) which is compulsory entry requirement for this course.

 - Students must be over 18 years of age